mccsssk2/02.3DAtrium2003-2012/README.md

 # Provenance.

-Potential new releases of this code are handled by the lead developer and co-investigator Dr. SR Kharche (Lawson Health Institute, Canada).
+Potential new releases of this code are handled by the lead developer and co-investigator Dr. SR Kharche.

 # Acknowledements.

-This project was generously funded by the UK British Heart Foundation (2006-2009). roject.
+This project was generously funded by the UK British Heart Foundation (2006-2009). project.

 # Licence.